Tony Jones (news journalist): Career

 Jones started working for the Australian Broadcasting Corporation (ABC) as a radio current affairs cadet working on the AM, PM and The World Today programs.
 In 1985, he joined the Four Corners program as a reporter.
 In 1986, he went to the Dateline program on SBS.
 He returned to the ABC in 1987, reporting for Four Corners.

 In 1990, Jones went to London as the ABC's current affairs correspondent.
 He covered the collapse of the USSR in Eastern Europe, the Gulf War, the war in the former Yugoslavia, the fall of Kabul to the Mujahadin and the collapse of apartheid.
 He returned to Australia in 1993 as executive producer of the Foreign Correspondent program.
 From 1994 to 1996, he was the ABC's correspondent in Washington, D.C., before returning to Foreign Correspondent in 1997.
 He also covered the war crimes in Bosnia.
 In mid-1998 he returned to Four Corners.

 Jones hosted ABC TV's Lateline news and current affairs program from 1999.
 From 2011, he hosted the show on Wednesday and Thursday nights and also hosted the ABC's Q&A political panel discussion show.
+On the Q&A program, Jones regularly hosted national figures from politics, culture and the arts to discuss issues on the national agenda and face questions from a selected audience.
+He hosted the major party leaders during the 2010 Australian federal election.

 Jones is one of Australia's most well known journalists, winning awards including four of Australia's leading journalism awards, the Walkleys.
 Crikey awarded him "Outstanding Media Practitioner of the Year" in 2005 for "ferocious intelligence, polite calmness, [being a] dogged interrogator, deep political instincts, juggling the running agenda, [and having] a great sense of context."
 Crikey also put much of the success of Lateline to Jones, stating, "Lateline without Jones is a perfectly adequate late night news review; with Jones it is a world-class piece of television."

-In 2006, Jones and Lateline embarked on a series of stories that provided the catalyst for the Northern Territory Intervention.
-He has highlighted these stories as being the ones he is most proud of.

-On the Q&A program, Jones regularly hosted national figures from politics, culture and the arts to discuss issues on the national agenda and face questions from a selected audience.
-He hosted the major party leaders during the 2010 Australian federal election.
-In 2010 on the Q&A program with Jones as host, former Taliban supporter David Hicks submitted an antagonistic question to former Prime Minister John Howard.
-In the same program, Jones apologised to Howard after a man threw his shoes at him in protest against the Iraq War.

-On 7 November 2019, the ABC announced that Hamish McDonald would be joining the ABC as a senior presenter, replacing Jones at Q&A from 2020 while also presenting ABC Radio National's Breakfast and doing current affairs stories for Foreign Correspondent.
+In November 2019, the ABC announced that Hamish McDonald would be replacing Jones at Q&A from 2020.
 Jones hosted his last episode of Q&A on 9 December 2019.

 In 2019, Jones joined his wife, Sarah Ferguson, on the production of the ABC documentary series Revelation to write all three episodes.

+Jones directed the 2026 documentary, Sentient, on the subject of animal testing.
+It premiered at the 2026 Sundance Film Festival.